torvalds/linux/Documentation/dev-tools/kselftest.rst

    e.g: tools/testing/selftests/android/config

- * Create a .gitignore file inside test directory and add all generated objects in it.
+ * Create a .gitiganalre file inside test directory and add all generated objects in it.

  * Add new test name in TARGETS in selftests/Makefile::